 The Voyage of Errors: Workplace Misconduct Policies That Could Make Shakespeare Blush

 In the grand theater of corporate life, every cubicle is a stage, and all the employees are merely players.
 Unfortunately, not all performances deserve a standing ovation.
-Actually, some result in an awkward cough or, worse, a call to HR.
-Welcome to the industry of workplace misconduct—a topic that, although serious, invites many responses, some of which could very well qualify for a sitcom script.
+In fact, some result in an awkward cough or, worse, a call to HR.
+Welcome to the world of workplace misconduct—a topic that, while serious, invites a myriad of responses, some of which could very well qualify for a sitcom script.

-“The most difficult instrument of change is the ability to think for ourselves.” – Brene Brown, Researcher, Author
+“The most powerful tool of change is the ability to think for ourselves.” – Brene Brown, Researcher, Author

 The Top Missteps in Misconduct: A Voyage of Policies